Sketch My Soul

 Now, this is the part where I might lose some people, but hear me out.
 Most people think a 'bad' soulmate sketch is one that looks like a rough charcoal doodle.
 They want something that looks like a professional photograph.
 But in my experience, the true red flag is an overly detailed, hyper-realistic portrait.
 If it looks like a high-resolution headshot from a talent agency, be very careful.

-The Hidden Cost of the "Add-On"
+The Hidden Cost of the 'Add-On'

-When I spent that total of $130.99, I noticed a recurring theme during the checkout process.
-Almost every service tried to upsell me on 'fast tracking' my order or adding a 'deep soul connection' reading for an extra $20.
+When I spent my money on these—and I've spent low-three-figures total over the last few months—I noticed a recurring theme during the checkout process.
+Almost every service tried to upsell me on 'fast tracking' my order or adding a 'deep soul connection' reading for an extra twenty bucks.
 Look, if the psychic is already tapping into the universe to find my husband, shouldn't the 'deep connection' be included in the price?
-Constant upselling during what is supposed to be a spiritual experience is a major red flag.
-It turns a fun, mystical moment into a high-pressure sales pitch.
+Is there a 'shallow connection' version I'm paying for by default?